bradclement/wordler/README.md

 In PyCharm, I modify the "Run Configuration" to "Run with Python Console" so that I can pause the python run with the debugger and do the play command above.

 You can play against all words and see how it did.
-I think this one below was when "crate" had the best-so-far policy.
+I think this one below was when "trace" had the best-so-far policy.
+Notice that there were two words that required 8 guesses.
+That's consistent with the 0.9991360691144718 win probability for "trace."

     counts = [play(w) for w in wordle_solutions]